Lithium Batteries: What’s the problem?

 So now that you understand the fire hazard associated with improper disposal of lithium batteries, what can you do to be battery smart and fire smart?

 Take charge of your waste!
 Never place lithium batteries inside garbage or recycling carts or bins.
-Instead, properly dispose of them by taping the terminals and then dropping them off at one of the Authority’s Home Chemical and Recycling Centers to be recycled.
+Instead, properly dispose of them by taping the terminals with non-conductive tape (electrical, clear packing or duct tape) and then dropping them off at one of the Authority’s Home Chemical and Recycling Centers to be recycled.
 We have seven convenient HCRC locations throughout the county.
 Most major retailers also accept batteries for free.
 Look for collection boxes inside the lobby or near the entrance or ask an associate for assistance.

 Find an SWA Home Chemical and Recycling Center or retailer drop-off location near you.